Advertisement

 “Smoking affects blood flow to the ovaries,” O’Shaughnessy says.
 “When we do IVF on people who smoke, we find that the quality of their eggs and their embryos are definitely impacted.”

 Experts do not recommend consuming any amount of alcohol during pregnancy or while trying to conceive.
-Drinking can cause fetal alcohol spectrum disorders, which are associated with a variety of health problems for the baby, including learning disabilities, vision and hearing problems, and low body weight.
+Drinking can cause fetal alcohol spectrum disorders, which are associated with a variety of health problems for the baby, including learning differences, vision and hearing problems, and low body weight.
 Drinking during pregnancy can also increase the risk of miscarriage.

 Talk with your HCP before becoming pregnant if drug or alcohol use is an issue.
 You can also reach out to the following resources for help: